-We currently have employment agreements with Dr. Rose, Mr. Konatich and Dr. Hruby.
-These agreements became effective as of March 1, 2007 in the case of Dr. Rose and January 22, 2007 in the case of Mr. Konatich and Dr. Hruby.
-We have included below descriptions of the current employment agreements.
+We currently have employment agreements with Dr. Rose, Ms. Dugary and Dr. Hruby.
+Dr. Rose's employment agreement became effective as of March 1, 2007 and the most recent amendments to the employment agreements of Ms. Dugary and Dr. Hruby became effective as of March 11, 2009.
+We have included below descriptions of the current employment agreements of each of these officers, as amended.
+In addition, we had an employment agreement with our former Chief Financial Officer, Mr. Konatich, during his term of employment, and this employment agreement is also described below.